 The last step is waiting.
 After the court has received your petition, they’ll dedicate hours of research and consideration before deciding to approve or reject your application.
 The entire deliberation process could take about 12 weeks.

 By working with the qualified expungement lawyers at Smith & Eulo, you’re ensuring the smoothest completion of your expungement application.
-Call Smith & Eulo Law Firm at 407-930-8912 for a free case evaluation with a qualified legal professional.
+Call Smith & Eulo Law Firm at (813)359-8667 for a free case evaluation with a qualified criminal defense lawyer.